Chapter 3: Social Media Mistakes That Cost Small Businesses Big

 Fix it: Remember that context is everything.
 Before responding to comments customers make about your business online, consider the bigger picture and decide whether weighing in makes sense.

-Another tactic: use the power of social monitoring to stay in the loop about what your competitors are up to — 80 percent of small businesses admit to doing exactly that!
+Another tactic: use the power of social monitoring to stay in the loop about what your competitors are up to – many small businesses admit to doing exactly that!

 Next: 7 Steps to Take Today to Get the Most from Social Media Marketing